javierosorio/LEOKA_ML/2_raw_data/README.md

     * This is a collection of .csv files including a random selection of LEOKA narratives.
     * These files are the input data for the annotation interface.
     * Each collection includes 130 narratives.
 To enable the inter-coder reliability assessment across collections, the first 30 stories in each file are the same across all data files.
 The rest 100 narratives are unique to each data file.
  * scripts
+  * "1_segment_data_v2.R"
-    * "1_segment_data_v2.R" is the R script to randomly allocate the raw LEOKA narratives into different data files.
+    * This R script randomly allocates the raw LEOKA narratives into different 11 different data files.
+    * Each data file constitutes the set of narratives that 11 teams of research assistants coded in the annotation interface.
+ * "FBI_data.Rproj"
-  * "FBI_data.Rproj" is the R Project file.
+    * This is the R Project file.

 (latest update 4/18/2024)